 Comments and Conclusion

-Android Studio is a powerful and versatile development environment that can help you build high-quality apps for all Android devices.
-With its structured code modules, you can easily divide your project into smaller units of functionality that you can independently build, test, and debug.
+Android Studio is a powerful and versatile development environment that will facilitate your high-quality build apps for all Android devices.
+With its structured code modules, you will easily divide your project into smaller units of functionality that you can independently build, test, and debug.